-The major reason I operate on adults with scoliosis is to manage or attempt to prevent pain.
-Pain is a terribly disruptive phenomenon in someone’s life.
-Pain disrupts your personal emotional life.
+I operate on adults with scoliosis to manage or attempt to prevent pain.
+Pain disrupts your personal and emotional life.
 It disrupts your relationship with your spouse, your relationship in your work, and the relationship with your children.
 Pain can really ravage your life.
-So I think the most important job that I have as a scoliosis surgeon is to find surgical solutions to attempt to remove or alleviate pain.
+As a surgeon, My priority is to find surgical solutions to attempt to remove or alleviate pain from Scoliosis patients

 How many physicians across the country specialize in scoliosis surgeries?

 There are a small number of us in the United States.
-What’s unusual at The Southwest Scoliosis Institute is that we treat both children and adults.
-What we provide here is a continuum of care from infant to adult, and our commitment really is to be able to care for you throughout your life.
+We are quite unusual in that we treat both children and adults.
+The Southwest Scoliosis Institute provides a continuum of care from infant to adult.
+We comit to caring for our patients throughout their life.
 Additionally, we provide care to patients with complex curves and to patients who have had prior surgical procedures.